Ryandaydev/odsc-west-2024-2/README.md

 # How to use APIs in Data Science Without Breaking Anything
-Data Science KC October 2024
+Presentation for Data Science KC October 2024